 Eat24 is now Grubhub.

 OpenTable has partnered with Caviar, Postmates, and Uber Eats, to facilitate delivery and take-out at restaurants on the OpenTable network.
 To find OpenTable restaurants that offer delivery through these partners, simply download the latest version of the app in the App Store or Google Play and scroll down to the “Get it delivered” section.
 Tapping “View All” toward the upper right corner will display all the restaurants near you that offer delivery.
-Once you decide on one, the OpenTable app will lead you to order from that restaurant through one of our trusted partners.

 Uber Eats offers delivery from hundreds of restaurants in the greater Seattle-Tacoma metro area.
 The Eats Pass monthly subscription program provides discounts on eligible orders.
 In addition, receive discounts on a future order when you refer friends by sharing your “invite code” and they place an eligible order.
 You can also earn discounts when you add “Uber Cash” to pre-load your account with a dollar amount that can be applied to orders.
 Find these options in the Uber Eats app.